 S = dθ/dI

-The sensitivity of a galvanometer is higher if the instrument shows larger deflection for a small value of current.
-Sensitivity is of two types, namely current sensitivity and voltage sensitivity.
+The sensitivity of a galvanometer is higher if the instrument shows a larger deflection for a small value of current.
+Sensitivity is of two types, namely, current sensitivity and voltage sensitivity.

 - Current Sensitivity

 The deflection θ per unit current I is known as current sensitivity θ/I